 Old school pen and paper registration required parents to print and sign documents before the season.
 However, online registration forms have made it much easier for parents to register and pay quickly online.

 At the end of your registration form you can list each acknowledgement and require that the participant agree to the waiver before completing their registration.

-All of your waivers can be included in your online registration form so parents complete every requirement when they register.
+All of your athletic waivers can be included in your online registration form so parents complete every requirement when they register.

-If your organization makes large purchases before your season (like uniforms and equipment) or has had a lot of mid-season refund requests in the past, you should consider creating a refund policy that protects your organization's funding.
+If your organization makes large purchases before your season (like uniforms and equipment) or has had a lot of mid-season refund requests in the past, consider creating a refund policy that protects your organization's funding.

 Like other waivers and authorizations, you can require parents to read and acknowledge the youth sports refund policy at the time of registration.

 Managing waivers and other acknowledgments is important to running a sports organization.
 Do the offseason work to ensure your league and your participants are protected.
 You can contact an attorney for help reviewing waivers for your board and make sure all acknowledgements are available online during registration.